YasserElj/WeatherDiscordBot/README.md

 A discord bot that sends the weather by city name

-It uses the openweathermap weather API
+It uses the openweathermap API

 ![Discord screenshot](</img1.png>)